microsoft/playwright/docs/src/api/class-requestoptions.md

 * since: v1.46
 - `maxRetries` <[int]>

 Maximum number of times socket errors should be retried.
 Currently only `ECONNRESET` error is retried.
 An error will be thrown if the limit is exceeded.
-Defaults to `5`.
-Pass `0` to disable retries.
+Defaults to `0` - no retries.

 ## method: RequestOptions.setMethod
 * since: v1.18